pygame-community/pygame-ce/docs/reST/ref/font.rst

       specific letter pairs.
 For example, the width for "ae" will not always match the width for "a" + "e".

+      .. note:: To use this function you must have a version of SDL TTF of at least 2.0.18

+      .. versionadded:: 2.3.0

+      .. ## Font.size_wrappped ##

    .. method:: set_underline

       | :sl:`control if text is rendered with an underline`